 - There are many types of underlay for use under Bamboo flooring including fibre board and rolled types.
-An underlay will normally reduce the footfall noise when walking over the flooring.
+An underlay will normally reduce the footfall noise when walking over the flooring, and can either be insulating to add warmth (high tog rated) or low tog rated for underfloor heating.
 Only use underlay that is designed for Bamboo flooring.
 Do not use carpet underlay, as these are too soft.
 Never double layer underlay.
 Underlays are either designed with a built in foil or not.
 Foils are not a damp proof membrane!
-Always tape the joins on underlay with foil using waterproof tape, taping the foil side and laying the foil side to the sub-floor.
+Always tape the joins on underlay with foil using waterproof tape, taping the foil side and laying the foil side upwards.
 The foil should be lapped up the wall but this is slightly difficult as the thickness of the underlay will reduce the expansion gap.
 One solution is to use plastic cut approximately 200mm wide, and tape this to the foil side of the underlay lapping it up the walls.
-For underlay without a foil or in addition to foil underlay, lay a plastic slip membrane (1200 gauge) on top of the sub-floor (solid subfloor only) overlapping the joins by at least 200mm, tape the joins with waterproof tape and lap the plastic up the walls by at least the height of the flooring (to prevent moisture laterally travelling above the plastic).
+For underlay without a foil or in addition to foil underlay, lay a plastic slip membrane (1200 gauge) on top of the sub-floor (solid sub-floor only) overlapping the joins by at least 200mm, tape the joins with waterproof tape and lap the plastic up the walls by at least the height of the flooring (to prevent moisture laterally travelling above the plastic).
 This will be trimmed off at a later stage of the installation.
 Underlay should ideally be laid at right angles 90° to the run of the Bamboo flooring. - Prior to fitting the underlay undercut the architraves to allow the Bamboo to slide underneath, allowing for an expansion gap.
 Never undercut the newel post, as this is a structural part of the stairs.
 There are a number of electric and manual undercut saws to carry out this task.
 The height of cut is important so as not to leave a gap between the board and architrave.
 Tip: measure the thickness of the Bamboo and either set the saw to the correct depth or use a spacer for manual cutting to achieve the correct height. - Open at least three packs and spread out the boards to check for natural shade compatibility with the adjoining board.
-Bamboo is a natural product and will show variations in shade detail that is not a manufacturing fault.
+Bamboo is a natural product and will show variations in shade detail that is not a manufacturing fault!
 The installer assumes all responsibility for the final selection, that may require input from the customer.
 If you find lighter or darker boards that do not blend easily, use these for cuts or in an area of minimal view.
-You should allow a 5% wastage factor into your planning so that any obvious variations or accidents when cutting can be discarded. - Dry lay out the first row of boards with the grooves facing the wall, cutting the last board to size allowing for the expansion gap.
+You should allow a 5% wastage factor into your planning so that any obvious variations or accidents when cutting can be discarded. - Dry lay out the first row of boards with the male part of the click system facing the wall.
+Cut the last board to size allowing for the expansion gap.
 Check the boards are in line using a straight edge or string line.
 Scribe the boards into the long wall ensuring there is at least half a board width at the opposite side of the room.

-Tip: Always check the width of the boards in front of a fireplace or other visually obvious walls.
+Tip: always check the width of the boards in front of a fireplace or other visually obvious walls.
 Cut the boards using a suitable instrument such as a jigsaw.